 Russia's exclusion from SWIFTNet would have far-reaching consequences for Russia and Europe.
-CURENTIS describes the significance of SWIFTNet and looks at what concrete effects banks in particular would be threatened with.
+CURENTIS describes the significance of SWIFTNet and looks at what specific effects banks in particular would face.

-The SWIFTNet system is a system provided by the Society for Worldwide Interbank Financial Telecommunicaton for the international exchange of information between banks.
+The SWIFTNet system is a system for international exchange of information between banks provided by the Society for Worldwide Interbank Financial Telecommunicaton.

-For day-to-day banking, the exclusion of Russian banks from SWIFTNet would have a significant impact:
+For day-to-day banking operations, the exclusion of Russian banks from SWIFTNet would have a significant impact:

 - This measure would immediately bring payment transactions with Russia to a standstill.
 Payments from private individuals, companies and banks to or from Russia could no longer be executed.